ittani/Java-Prac/README.md

-# Revision for Java EE
+# Java EE

 welcome to my mini revision on java Enterprise Edition.
-Feel free to clone my repo.
 ## contents of the study
 - Spring Annotations
 - Dependency Injection